Commensurating actions for groups of piecewise continuous transformations: The main theorem and applications

 Lodha, Matte Bon and Triestino have independently obtained Corollary \ref{affinekaz} in the case of continuous piecewise affine maps (thereby also proving the failure of Property T for $T_{\{2,3\}}$).

 In the case of distortion, we deduce the following, which is essentially due to Guelman and Liousse \cite{GuL}.

-\begin{cor} For any distorted cyclic subgroup $\langle c\rangle$ of the group of piecewise affine self-transformations, there is a cofinite piecewise affine conjugation to an affine action on a standard curve.
-In the piecewise orientation-preserving case, we can choose the cofinite conjugation to be piecewise orientation-preserving. \end{cor} \begin{proof} Since $\langle c\rangle$ is distorted, its cofinite-partial action is transfixing.
+\begin{cor} For any distorted cyclic subgroup $\langle c\rangle$ of the group of piecewise affine self-transformations on $\R/\Z$, there is a cofinite piecewise affine conjugation to an affine action on a standard curve.
+In the piecewise orientation-preserving case, we can choose the cofinite conjugation to be piecewise orientation-preserving. \end{cor} \begin{proof} Since $\langle c\rangle$ is distorted, its cofinite-partial action is transfixing (Corollary \ref{exfw}).
 Therefore, by Corollary \ref{cormain2}, there a cofinite piecewise affine conjugation to an affine action on an affinely modeled curve $C$.
-Passing to a finite index subgroup, we can suppose that each component is preserved.
-Then Corollary \ref{affinondi} ensures that it acts with finite order on any non-standard circle occuring in $C$.
+Some finite index subgroup $\langle c'\rangle$ preserves each component.
+Then Corollary \ref{affinondi} ensures that $\langle c'\rangle$, and hence $\langle c\rangle$, acts with finite order on any non-standard circle occuring in $C$.
 Hence, removing a finite $\langle c\rangle$-invariant subset, we can suppose that there is no non-standard circle in $C$. \end{proof}

 The minor nuance is that Guelman and Liousse work in the piecewise orientation-preserving case, and obtain the conjugation after passing to a subgroup of finite index.

 Also in the continuous case, we can refine the conjugacy and deduce the following: